backyard concert series

-wINTERREISE ‘23 (for the eigth time)
+wINTERREISE ‘23 (for the eighth time)

 This cycle holds such a special place in the repertoire that it’s easy to forget that when Schubert first shared these with his friends--a year before his death--they were taken aback, and even deeply worried about him.
 He is quite literally staring at the end of his life, writing throughout the 1820’s to friends and family about the ravages of syphilis, poverty, political censure, depression, and the instinct to achieve something before succumbing to it all.